kenkehoe/AtmosphericPythonCourse/revision_control/git_basics.md

 Initialized empty Git repository in ~/testing/.git/
 ```

 This will add a new hidden folder called _.git_ .
 The existance of this folder and the subsequent files in that folder make the directory a Git repository (or project).
-If we wanted to remove the Git tracking of this folder we could delete the folder and the Git tracking is removed.
+If we wanted to remove the Git tracking of this folder we could delete the folder and the Git tracking is removed along with all the history of that Git repository.

 Now that we have a directory under SCM we can use Git to also retrieve informatoin about the repository.
 ```